matheushw/Plantshop/README.md

 ## Comments About the Code
 Our entire website is curentily built using HTML5, CSS3 and React.
 For managing the state of the application, we used Redux.
+We have chosen to use Typescript integration with React since we believe that typing our variables, functions, etc. would avoid headaches related to the project size.

 ## Test Plan